 HIPAA Doesn't Certify Hosting Providers

-First reality check: there's no such thing as "HIPAA certified hosting."
-HIPAA is a law that applies to covered entities (healthcare providers, health plans, healthcare clearinghouses) and their business associates — not hosting companies.
+Reality check.
+There is no such thing as "HIPAA certified hosting".
+HIPAA is a law that applies to covered entities, health plans, healthcare clearinghouses, and their business associates, not hosting companies.

 What hosting providers can offer is:

-- Physical safeguards — data center security, environmental controls
+- Physical safeguards, data centre security, environmental controls

-The responsibility for HIPAA compliance ultimately sits with you, the covered entity.
-The hosting provider is just one piece of your compliance puzzle.
+The responsibility for HIPAA compliance sits with you, the covered entity.
+The hosting provider is one piece of your compliance puzzle.

 What HIPAA Actually Requires From Infrastructure

-I've parsed through the HIPAA Security Rule's technical requirements more times than I care to admit.
-Here's what actually matters for web hosting:
+I have read the HIPAA Security Rule’s technical requirements more times than I care to admit.
+For web hosting, these parts matter:

 Encryption Requirements